AmingAndrei/violence.website/content/species/flora/ekleipsanthus.md

 Growth

 Ekleipsanthus grows in small, isolated patches, generally composed of a limited number of individuals.
 The species exhibits heliotropism during its developmental stages.
 In BLACKSPACE, Ekleipsanthus aligns itself toward the Luxtree, regardless of visibility or competing light sources.
-In ASHSPACE, the plant orients itself toward the Sun under analogous conditions, and demonstrates a remarkable ability to survive in its hostile environments.
+In REALSPACE, the plant orients itself toward the Sun under analogous conditions, and demonstrates a remarkable ability to survive in its hostile environments.

 Biological Interactions